fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 * **Kind A** anonymous records that work smoothly across assembly boundaries
 * **Kind B** anonymous records that have corresponding strong .NET metadata

-.NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types both have "strong" .NET metadata shared and be equivalent across assembly boundaries.
+.NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types both have "strong" .NET metadata and be equivalent across assembly boundaries.

-We support both Kind A and B anonymous records.
-However we make the default Kind A since F# developers can always move to either Kind B or nominal record types if necessary.
+In this proposal we support both Kind A and B anonymous records.
+However we make the default Kind A, allowing F# developers to move to either Kind B or nominal record types if necessary.
 However, we make Kind B an option, see below.

 ## Design Principle: A Smooth Path to Nominalization

-A basic litmus test is this: can the user smoothly (through localized, regular transformations) adjust a closed body of code to use existing F# nominal record types instead of anonymous record types?
+A basic litmus test of this feature is this: can the user smoothly (through localized, regular transformations) adjust a closed body of code to use existing F# nominal record types instead of anonymous record types?

+We adopt the dsign principle that the answer to this must be "yes" - the developer just has to
-The answer is "yes" - they just have to expicitly define each implied record type, and replace ``{| ... |}`` by ``{ .. }``, and add some type annotations.
+1. expicitly define each implied record type
+2. replace ``{| ... |}`` by ``{ .. }``
+3. add some type annotations.
 Let's call this process "nominalization".

-Nominalization is imoprtant as code matures, because values that start as "just data" often gradaully become more like objects: they collect some associated derived properties, some methods, they start to have constraints and invariants applied, they may end up having their representation hidden, they may become mutable.
-Anonymous records will **not** support this full range of machinery, though nominal record types and class types do.
+Supporting smooth nominalization is important as code matures, because values that start as "just data" often gradaully become more like objects: they collect some associated derived properties, some methods, they start to have constraints and invariants applied, they may end up having their representation hidden, they may become mutable.
+Anonymous record types do **not** support this full range of nominal type machinery, however nominal record types and class types do.
 As a type matures, you want to make sure that the user can transition towards nominal record types and class types.
-(TODO: ink to related suggestions about improving nominal record types and class types).
+(TODO: link to related suggestions about improving nominal record types and class types).

 Supporting "smooth nominalization" means that features such as these are out of scope or orthogonal